 BAAG, its directors and its CEO are, or have been actively involved in, many community groups such as SGA, Friends of the Yarra Valley Parks (FYVP), Manningham Tourism Advisory Group, Food Connect, SGA Pods and Friends of Little Bolin Park care group.
 We support a number of care-giving organisations including the Kevin Heinz Garden Centre, NEAMI and Austin Health.

-BAAG is contributing to minimizing the impacts of climate change Our sustainable gardening and living programs focus on reducing our own and our community’s footprint by encouraging people to reduce resource use, protect and love biodiversity and to grow their own food.
+BAAG is contributing to minimizing the impacts of climate change.
+Our sustainable gardening and living programs focus on reducing our own and our community’s footprint by encouraging people to reduce resource use, protect and love biodiversity and to grow their own food.
 We have run a free monthly community food swap at BAAG since 2009.

 Work in the Parks

-BAAG has collaborated with Parks Victoria, Melbourne Water and the local community in the revegetation of the parklands adjacent to the site for over 15 years, actively working on the re-vegetation of the Little Bolin billabong and White Flats, 10 acres of Parks Victoria parkland adjoining BAAG.
+BAAG has collaborated with Parks Victoria, Melbourne Water and the local community in the revegetation of the parklands adjacent to the site for over 15 years.
+We also actively work on the re-vegetation of the Little Bolin billabong, White Flats and 10 acres of Parks Victoria parkland adjoining BAAG.
 The long term revegetation process has helped build our expertise in habitat gardening and the use of indigenous plants.

-BAAG contributes directly, and through collaboration with the City of Manningham, Heide and Parks Victoria, to the development of identity of the Bolin Bolin precinct.
+BAAG contributes directly, and through collaboration with the City of Manningham, Heide and Parks Victoria, to the development of identity of the entire Bolin Bolin precinct.